Will Probiotics Help With Bloat & Digestion? Here's The Science

 As integrative medicine doctor Amy Shah, M.D., explains, "Typically, bloating is caused by an imbalance of good-to-bad bacteria in your gut.
 There are 500 bacterial species that work to aid with digestion, and external factors such as medication use, stress, travel, and poor diet can easily disrupt your normal digestive process and cause gastrointestinal discomfort."

-You see, not all bacteria are created equal when it comes to gas production.
-Some strains produce lots of gas as part of their fermentation process, while others produce little to none.
+You see, not all types of bacteria are created equal when it comes to gas production.

 Which probiotic strains help with bloat?